 However, if your father joined USAA and had an insurance account with them, then you are eligible to join – whether he’s deceased or alive.

 The parent has to get an account with USAA in order for the child to have full membership.
 If they just join USAA and don’t get any accounts, then the child is limited in their membership.
 In this case, the child will only be eligible for certain benefits, and those don’t include insurance or banking accounts.

 Who Qualifies for USAA Health Insurance?
+USAA Insurance Eligibility

 Here’s a really fun fact: you don’t have to have any relationship whatsoever with someone in the military (or be in the military, yourself) for you to get a health insurance plan through USAA.

-Anyone can get USAA health insurance plans.
+You can get a USAA health insurance plan even if:

 - Your employer offers a plan

 - You have no military affiliation whatsoever (meaning no family member served, and you never served).

 This is because USAA itself does not underwrite their own health insurance plans – they use well-known health insurance companies for this.
 So, plans are for everyone.